 Life Science Standards Learning Progressions, Key Terms, and Crosscutting Concepts 1.L1U1.6 Observe, describe, and predict life cycles of animals and plants.
 Plants and animals have predictable characteristics at different stages of development.
 Plants and animals grow and change.
-Adult plants and animals can have young.4 All will at some stage carry out the life processes of respiration, reproduction, feeding, excretion, growth and developments, and all will eventually die.2 Crosscutting Concepts: cause and effect, stability and change, patterns, structure and function.4 1.L2U2.7 All living things used food on their source of growing and a second Develop and use models about how living things use resources to grow and survive; design and evaluate habitats for organisms using earth materials.
+Adult plants and animals can have young.
+All will at some stage carry out the life processes of respiration, reproduction, feeding, excretion, growth and developments, and all will eventually die.
+Crosscutting Concepts: cause and effect, stability and change, patterns, structure and function.
+1.L2U2.7 Develop and use models about how living things use resources to grow and survive; design and evaluate habitats for organisms using earth materials.
 All living things need food as their source of energy as well as air, water and certain temperature conditions.
-Plants can use sunlight make the food they need.
-Animals need food that they can break down, which comes either directly by eating plants (herbivores) or 1.L2U1.8 by eating animals (carnivores) which have eaten plants or other Construct an explanation describing how organisms obtain resources from the environment including materials that are used again by other organisms. animals.
-2 Animals depend on their surroundings (habitats) to get what they need, including food, water, shelter, and a favorable temperature.
-4 Concepts taught in K.L1U1.5 , K.L4U2.7 Crosscutting Concepts: cause and effect, stability and change, patterns, structure and function.
-4 1.L3U2.9 Obtain, evaluate, and communicate information to support an evidence-based explanation that plants and animals produce offspring of the same kind, but offspring are generally not identical to each other or their parents.
+Plants can use sunlight to make the food they need.
+Animals need food that they can break down, which comes either directly by eating plants ( herbivores ) or 1.L2U1.8 by eating animals ( carnivores ) which have eaten plants or other Construct an explanation describing how organisms obtain resources from the environment including materials that are used again by other organisms. animals.
+Animals depend on their surroundings ( habitats ) to get what they need, including food, water, shelter, and a favorable temperature.
+Concepts taught in K.L1U1.5 , K.L4U2.7 Crosscutting Concepts: cause and effect, stability and change, patterns, structure and function.
+1.L3U2.9 Obtain, evaluate, and communicate information to support an evidence-based explanation that plants and animals produce offspring of the same kind, but offspring are generally not identical to each other or their parents.
 Living things produce offspring of the same kind, but offspring are not identical with each other or with their parents .
 Plants and animals, including humans, resemble their parents in many features because information is passed from one generation to the next.
 Crosscutting Concepts: cause and effect, stability and change, patterns, structure and function.
-4 1.L4U2.10
+1.L4U2.10